 Almost everyone walks down the aisle expecting to find their happily ever after.
 No one wants to be walking out of divorce court a few months, years, or decades later.
 But the reality is that many marriages come to an end—for many, varied reasons.

 I can’t go back the way we came.”

 Divorce marks the end of marriage and the beginning of many new realities.
 If you or someone you love is going through a divorce, you understand some of these realities.
 There are many personal challenges from the anger, loneliness, fear, confusion, anxiety, guilt, and possibly even depression.
 There are also practical challenges from legal proceedings, to custody decisions, to finances, to living situations.

 Divorce often feels like the end, but the reality is that it is the end of a marriage.
 There are many new beginnings that can come from the loss.
 When people pursue divorce recovery, they often come through the pain and find a life that is different but good.
 The process is difficult but almost always worth it, and no one has to go through divorce recovery alone.
-Therapists and counselors often give much-needed support and guidance.
+Therapists, psychologists, and counselors often give much-needed support and guidance.
 Thriveworks Boston provides therapy and counseling for divorce recovery, and we have helped many clients navigate new realities and find happiness again.
 If you think that you could benefit from working with a therapist who specialized in divorce recovery, reach out today to schedule an appointment.

 Why Do Marriages End?